achauve/pycurator/README.md

   - and finally if you want to run the script without actually sending you emails but instead just printing eveything to the console (and logentries if you added it as an heroku addon):
     - DRY_RUN=false

+## Next

+- Add Reddit as a curation source